How Much Does It Cost to Check a Credit Report in a NYC Rental Application

 Landlords look at tax returns to assess how stable your employment and income have been in the last few years.

-And bank statements generally show your landlord that you know how to balance your own budget.
+And bank statements generally show your landlord that you can balance your budget.
 Providing just the balance page is usually enough as they are not interested in reviewing your expenses line by line.

-If you are a freelancer, get some tips on how to qualify by reading How Self-Employed Freelancers Can Get Approve for a Rental Apartment in New York.
+If you are a freelancer, get some tips on qualifying by reading How Self-Employed Freelancers Can Get Approve for a Rental Apartment in New York.

-The rule of thumb is that an applicant should earn about 40 times the monthly rent per year.
+The rule of thumb is that an applicant should earn about 40 times the monthly rent yearly.

-Depending on the landlord or property manager, they may adhere strictly to this metric or be ok if you make a little less.
+Depending on the landlord or property manager, they may adhere strictly to this metric or be okay with you making a little less.

-Some may even accept 35 times the monthly rent, while others want to see a higher income.
+Some may even accept 35 times the monthly rent, while others want a higher income.

-What If My Credit is Poor and/or My Income is Too Low?
+What If My Credit is Poor and My Income is Too Low?

 The first and easiest course of action is to get a guarantor.
 A guarantor is someone who guarantees your lease and will be a responsible party should you not make the rent.